 1. If you have south-facing window orchids with sensitive leaves, you may find that a curtain or light-filtering shade helps to soften the light that affects them.

-2. Artificial light ( Hang fluorescent tubes or powerful halide plant lights buy from amazon.com ) is a preferable alternative to natural light for plants.
+2. Artificial light (Hang fluorescent tubes or powerful halide plant lights available on Amazon) is a preferable alternative to natural light for plants.
 When the sun’s rays hit plants, they cause the leaves to turn yellow and eventually die.
 On the other hand, when artificial light is used, this doesn’t happen and there are no harmful effects on the plant.

 3. Most orchid plants will be happy outside during the summer, but if you haven’t moved them before now would be a good time to start.